-Drawing on Ipsos MORI polling taken before and during the pandemic, up to the present, our panel consider shifts in public attitudes to care.
+Drawing on Ipsos MORI polling taken before and during the pandemic, up to the present, our panel considered shifts in public attitudes to care.
 These include satisfaction with and expectations of the NHS; the biggest priorities facing health and social care; and satisfaction with how the government managed the pandemic.

-The panel discuss the key questions: are there significant shifts in public opinion?
+The panel discussed the key questions: are there significant shifts in public opinion?
 Why?
 Are they likely to be permanent?
 And what do they mean for the government, national leaders in the NHS and social care and clinicians in the recovery period?

 This webinar was co-hosted with Ipsos MORI on Thursday 15 April 2021.

 You can download Ben Page's presentation by clicking the button below.

 Dr Vinod Diwakar is the Regional Medical Director and Chief Clinical Information Officer for the London Region for NHS England and NHS Improvement and is a practising Consultant General Paediatrician.